Chymyst/chymyst-core/docs/chymyst07.md

 What should happen when a process emits `beginCritical()`?
 We must enforce a single-process access to the critical section.
-In other words, a reaction that consumes `beginCritical()` should only start once, not concurrently.
+In other words, a reaction that consumes `beginCritical()` should only start one at a time even if several `beginCritical` molecules are available.
-Therefore, this reaction must consume another molecule, say `access()`, of which we will only have a single copy emitted into the soup:
+Therefore, this reaction must also require another input molecule, say `access()`, of which we will only have a single copy emitted into the soup:

 ```scala
 val beginCritical = b[Unit, Unit]